encode/django-rest-framework/docs/api-guide/settings.md

 #### DEFAULT_PERMISSION_CLASSES

 A list or tuple of permission classes, that determines the default set of permissions checked at the start of a view.
+Permission must be granted by every class in the list.

 Default: